-Going forward, the market will see more participation from parties who will be required to comply with Phase II of the program as they either divest excess allowances or obtain allowances needed for compliance.
+The market will see more participation from parties who will be required to comply with Phase II of the program as they either divest excess allowances or obtain allowances needed for compliance.
 Interest is also being expressed in more cross commodity swaps (ie SO2 for Coal), and in more complex option structures (ie. Spreads, strangles and straddles).

-Regulatory Assumptions
+Current Regulatory Environment

 The existence of the SO2 allowance market is owed to the regulations imposed under the Clean Air Act of 1990.
 Thus any repeal or modification of those regulations could cause significant changes in this market.